 Most visitors to Cuba arrive at Jose Marti international airport, aka Havana Airport and their biggest challenge is then finding their way to the city of Havana.
 Cuba as you’ll come to know is a little different to other places around the world, so there’s no metro connected to the capital city, and there are no regular public buses.
 You will however find a lot of people wanting to help you get from Havana airport to Havana.
 For a fee of course.
 But what fee I hear you say?
 Keep reading for all the details of how to get to Havana from Havana airport.
 This guide covers whether you’re going from Havana Airport to Havana or Havana to Havana Airport as you’ll need to know the best way to travel between these two locations.
 There are several options for transport between the airport and the city, but what’s the best way to go?
 And what are the options for traveling between Jose Marti airport and Cuba’s capital?
-Here’s our guide on how to get to Havana from Havana Airport.
+Here’s our guide on how to get to Havana from Havana Airport in 2026.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS.
 MORE INFORMATION IN OUR DISCLAIMER